lothylg/mixy-pixy/README.md

 WHEN submit on front page
 THEN takes to second page with results AND ability for new search WHEN on the results page
-THEN ingredients list and photos of completed cocktail will show and instructions on how to make WHEN a button for "I'm feeling lucky is pressed"
+THEN ingredients list and photos of completed cocktail will show and instructions on how to make (will possibly need a placeholder image)
+WHEN a button for "I'm feeling lucky is pressed"
 THEN a random cocktail with ingredients, instructions, and photos will show.
 WHEN I click "I'm feeling lucky" too many times
 THEN takes the user to taxi website
 WHEN on the main page
 THEN we will see suggestions of popular drinks
+**need something for extra library (javascript animation library) - autocomplete. (can't use npm, just use script tag) WHEN I switch to a mobile
+THEN the screen media will adjust
+WHEN I have tried a drink
+THEN click a button where a modal shows up and I can review the drink | store review in local storage WHEN I am on the main page
+THEN show drinks I have tried in the past and the review WHEN on the main page
+THEN we will see a slider of drinks (https://github.com/dynamicweb/swiffy-slider?ref=vanillalist)